 Prof. Emily Chan talked about CCOUC and medical humanitarian work in “CU50 • The People” video

-Routledge Handbook of Global Public Health in Asia to be published in 2014
+Routledge Handbook of Global Public Health in Asia has been published

-Routledge Handbook of Global Public Health in Asia, edited by Prof. Sian Griffiths, Prof. Jinling Tang and Prof. EK Yeoh, will be published in 2014.
+Routledge Handbook of Global Public Health in Asia, edited by Prof. Sian Griffiths, Prof. Jinling Tang and Prof. EK Yeoh, has been published in 2014.